plangrid/flask-rebar/docs/pydantic.rst

 Swagger
 -------

 Pydantic models do not emit valid Swagger 2 schemas.
-Flask-Rebar does not currently fail automatically, so the generated Swagger 2 document may only fail later when it is validated or used to generate a client.
+Flask-Rebar warns the first time a Pydantic-backed schema is converted through a Swagger 2 generator, but it does not fail automatically, so the generated Swagger 2 document may still only fail later when it is validated or used to generate a client.

 Use ``SwaggerV3Generator`` with Pydantic models.
 It generates an OpenAPI 3 document that can represent Pydantic's schema, including nullable values,